EV Charging Infrastructure for Government and Large-Scale Projects

 • Multi-site and staged infrastructure rollouts

-Each project is approached based on site requirements, usage patterns and long-term infrastructure planning.
+Each project is approached around site requirements, user demand, infrastructure constraints and long-term rollout practicality.

 Electric vehicle charging station in a parking lot, surrounded by trees and plants, with parking space markings on the ground reading 'ELECTRIC VEHICLES ONLY.'